Are you collecting data pebbles or insight rocks?

 Insight rocks turn thousands of small data points into the essential themes a firm needs to know.

-Insight rocks cut through the noise to answer ‘so what?’.
+By identifying common themes amongst a sea of data, they cut through the noise to answer ‘so what?’.